mocatex/yumify/README.md

-# yumify
+# Yumify

-mini project for the mobile-applications course of the ZHAW, featuring three variations of the same app -> A meal and recipe finder in native Kotlin and with jetpack compose, a web wrapper and react-native
+Yumify is a mobile application that allows the user to search for meals and recipes.
+It uses the [TheMealDB API](https://www.themealdb.com/api.php) to fetch meal and recipe data.